robindong3/SD2I/README.md

 Please follow the example scripts in /example folder to reproduce the figures used in the paper

+Colab version are also provided, please click on the colab link provided inside each example file.

 This package contains only necessary nDTomo functions for using SD2I

 For all CT image reconstruction tools please see our nDTomo package: https://github.com/antonyvam/nDTomo.git